Does renewables pioneer Germany risk running out of power?

 “Their motive is obvious,” said Green lawmaker and energy expert Oliver Krischer.
 “They want to build up pressure to receive payments for capacities which otherwise would have no chance to come to play in the market.”

-Some utilities have asked for compensation for the coal exit plan, with RWE (RWEG.DE), Germany’s largest electricity producer, wanting up to 1.5 billion euros (£1.4 billion) per GW to soften the financial hit of plant closures.
+Some utilities have asked for compensation for the coal exit plan, with RWE, Germany’s largest electricity producer, wanting up to 1.5 billion euros ($1.7 billion) per GW to soften the financial hit of plant closures.

 Regardless of who may be right or wrong, German manufacturers say they are worried about the prospect of black-outs or even short outages.
 They say they can’t afford to lose secure flows of electricity, nor can they survive higher network handling costs that could accompany more unreliable renewables.

-“The early exit from coal-to-power generation fills us with great concern,” Philipp Schlueter, chairman of Trimet, operator of three aluminium plants in North Rhine-Westphalia state, told Reuters.
+“The early exit from coal-to-power generation fills us with great concern,” Philipp Schlueter, chairman of Trimet, operator of three aluminum plants in North Rhine-Westphalia state, told Reuters.

-“Our aluminium plants need non-stop supply of power at competitive prices and a stable power grid at all times.”
+“Our aluminum plants need non-stop supply of power at competitive prices and a stable power grid at all times.”

-Aluminium maker Hydro Aluminium Rolled Products (NHY.OL) in Grevenbroich, in the same western German state, said that plants should only be closed once alternatives were in place.
+Aluminum maker Hydro Aluminum Rolled Products in Grevenbroich, in the same western German state, said that plants should only be closed once alternatives were in place.

 “As an energy-intensive industry, we can only go without conventional energy once renewables are in a position to offer reliable supply,” managing director Volker Backs told Reuters.

-North Rhine-Westphalia, also home to other big corporates like E.ON (EONGn.DE), RWE, Thyssenkrupp (TKAG.DE) and Bayer (BAYGn.DE), accounts for a third of German gross domestic product.
+North Rhine-Westphalia, also home to other big corporates like E.ON, RWE, Thyssenkrupp and Bayer, accounts for a third of German gross domestic product.

 Grid operator Amprion, which operates high voltage lines mainly in that state, says the region will have to rely on power imports from the early 2020s at the latest.